Positron emission tomography: Psychiatry and neuropsychopharmacology

 Numerous compounds that bind selectively to neuroreceptors of interest in biological psychiatry have been radiolabeled with C-11 or F-18.
 Radioligands that bind to dopamine receptors (D_{1}, D_{2}, reuptake transporter), serotonin receptors (5HT_{1A}, 5HT_{2A}, reuptake transporter), opioid receptors (mu and kappa), cholinergic receptors (nicotinic and muscarinic) and other sites have been used successfully in studies with human subjects.
 Studies have been performed examining the state of these receptors in patients compared to healthy controls in schizophrenia, substance abuse, mood disorders and other psychiatric conditions.

 Stereotactic surgery and radiosurgery

 PET can also be used in image guided surgery for the treatment of intracranial tumors, arteriovenous malformations and other surgically treatable conditions.

 Cardiology

-Cardiology, atherosclerosis and vascular disease study: FDG PET can help in identifying hibernating myocardium.
-However, the cost-effectiveness of PET for this role versus SPECT is unclear.
-FDG PET imaging of atherosclerosis to detect patients at risk of stroke is also feasible.
-Also, it can help test the efficacy of novel anti-atherosclerosis therapies.
+Cardiac PET can be used to assess myocardial blood flow, and can also be used to diagnose heart conditions such as coronary artery disease, cardiac amyloidosis, and cardiac sarcoidosis.
+It has also been used to test the efficacy of novel anti-atherosclerosis therapies.
+Commonly used radiotracers in cardiac PET are Rubidium-82, Nitrogen-13 ammonia and Oxygen-15 water.

+Compared to cardiac SPECT, another commonly used nuclear medicine imaging modality in cardiology, PET offers superior image quality and improved diagnostic accuracy for coronary artery disease.
+Despite the technical advantages of PET over SPECT, there is some debate over which modality is more cost effective: SPECT scanners are generally cheaper, and have a wider install base, though some studies have found that using PET results in less downstream healthcare utilisation.